 - professional groups and community agencies

 Faculty have numerous small grants from internal and external sources.
-Recently, Dr. Kristen Sethares’ work on heart failure and patient self-care was recognized when she was an invited presenter at the Chancellor’s Colloquium.
+Dr. Kristen Sethares’ is widely published for her work on congestive heart failure and patient self-care.

 The faculty of the College of Nursing are recognized experts and are actively involved in service projects in southeastern Massachusetts and beyond.
 Our faculty serve as consultants for our practice partners and professional groups.
 Faculty are frequently invited speakers at professional meetings and give peer-reviewed poster and podium presentations throughout the US.
 Many faculty volunteer for local, regional, national and international health initiatives.

 The UMD graduate nursing program opened in the late 1980s and has produced over 230 MS graduates who work in southeastern Massachusetts and beyond.
 In 2007, the PhD in Nursing admitted its first cohort of students and has grown steadily.
 In 2011, the new DNP program will address the new certification requirements for advanced practice nurses.
 The revised MS program will address the critical shortage of nurse educators and prepare nurse managers to assume a leading role in health care reform.